Random Testing

 For instance:

-If Max is out sick on the day of testing, he clearly should be tested in the current selection period as opposed to testing an alternate employee.
-If Max is out for the entire selection period, then an alternate may be selected.
-Or, the shortfall for the selection period can be made up in the following period, provided it’s not the final period of the year.
-You need to meet or exceed the minimum random testing percentage for the year.
+If Max is out sick on the day of testing, the employer should test him within the current selection period instead of selecting an alternate employee.
+If Max remains absent for the entire selection period, the employer may select an alternate.
+Alternatively, the employer can make up the shortfall in the next selection period, unless it is the final period of the year.
+The company must meet or exceed the minimum random testing percentage for the year.

-The employer gets to decide when to notify the employee, but once notified, the employee’s next actions should result in a drug test without undue delay.
-If he does not proceed immediately, it is a refusal to test.
+The employer determines when to notify the employee.
+However, once notified, the employee must go directly for testing without delay.
+If the employee fails to proceed immediately, it counts as a refusal to test.

-Random testing is important for any drug and alcohol testing program, regulated or not.
-It is the most effective deterrent to drug and alcohol use in the workplace.
-But if not managed properly and consistently, it loses its effectiveness.
+Random drug testing plays a crucial role in any drug and alcohol testing program, whether regulated or not.
+It serves as the most effective deterrent against substance use in the workplace.
+However, inconsistent or improper management of the process reduces its effectiveness.

 Properly managed employee drug testing benefits employers and employees alike: